jeremy-habit/Metasya/README.md

         * **$targetedMetadata** ( default : null ) : Indicates metadata you want to add or edit.
         * **$replace** ( default : true ) : Indicates if the metadata value must be replaced if the metadata already exists.
         * **$overwrite** ( default : true ) : Indicates if the addition or the modification must be applied to the original file or to a copy.
 It's corresponds to the use of the exiftool option -overwrite_original.
-    * return : array with potentially the command return message and the success of the command as boolean : true or false.
+    * return : string | array with potentially the command return message and the success of the command as boolean : true or false.
     * examples :
         * Write some XMP Dublin Core metadata :